Skip to content Where Legends Are Made

 Laboratories

-Advanced Materials Behavior Laboratory (Dr. Mark Barkey) – This laboratory is a research and instructional facility for the study of solid materials under monotonic, cyclic and constant load conditions.
+Advanced Materials Behavior Laboratory (Dr. Mark Barkey) – This laboratory is a research and instructional facility for the study of solid materials under monotonic, cyclic, and constant load conditions.
 Three MTS machines, two Instron machines, two creep machines and one drop-weight impact machine are the principal load frames.
 A microcomputer is used for data acquisition and control in this facility.

-Composite Material Laboratory (Dr. Anwarul HaqueDr.
-Samit Roy) – This laboratory includes facilities for manufacturing, characterization and modeling of advanced composite materials.
-A compression molding hot press, filament winder, pultrusion equipment, extruder and resin infusion vacuum pumps are available for manufacturing thermoset, thermoplastic and nanocomposites film, plates and structural components.
+Composite Material Laboratory (Dr. Samit Roy) – This laboratory includes facilities for manufacturing, characterization, and modeling of advanced composite materials.
+A compression molding hot press, filament winder, thermal pultrusion equipment, extruder and resin infusion vacuum pumps are available for manufacturing thermoset, thermoplastic and nanocomposites film, plates, and structural components.
 Dispersion equipment such as ultrasonic bath, tip sonication and mechanical high shear mixer are also available for processing polymer nanocomposites.
 A MTS servohydraulic testing machine and Hopkinson Bar test equipment facilitate characterization of composite materials under static, cyclic and high strain rate loading.
 Fracture analysis and microstructural studies are carried out using available optical, scanning and transmission electron microscopes (central facility).
 The laboratory is equipped with a number of computational workstations for analytical and numerical simulations.
 ABAQUS, NASTRAN, DYNA 3D, ALGOR finite element codes, and a Hypermesh geometric model generator are available in workstations for finite element analysis.
 An in-house FEA code for predicting long term environmental durability of polymer and polymer composites is also available.

 Experimental Stress Analysis Laboratory (Dr. Mark Barkey) – This laboratory is used for the experimental measurement of force, strain, displacement, and acceleration.
 Equipment for both static and dynamic measurement is available, including oscilloscopes, accelerometers, load cells, LVDTs and a variety of strain-conditioning and measuring devices.
 Also available is equipment for photoelastic analysis, including a transmission polariscope, a reflective polariscope, a stress-freezing oven and associated tools for model preparation.

 Impact and Penetration Mechanics Laboratory (Dr. Mark Barkey) – The Impact and Penetrations Laboratory investigates the performance of projectile and target materials in the extreme environment of a penetration test.
 Projectiles are launched in a variety of calibers as large as 0.500” and as small as 0.167”.
-Targets used have been armor, concrete, sand, soil and glass.
+Targets used have been armor, concrete, sand, soil, and glass.
 Impact velocities are as high as 1000 m/s.
 All the launchers are smooth bore powder guns which were designed and built at the University.
-The laboratory also includes a Taylor Cylinder Test facility which accommodates all of the aforementioned specimen calibers, and data from the tests allows us to estimate the properties of ductile materials at strain rates as high as 105/sec.
+The laboratory also includes a Taylor Cylinder Test facility which accommodates the aforementioned specimen calibers, and data from the tests allows us to estimate the properties of ductile materials at strain rates as high as 105/sec.

-Low-speed Wind Tunnels (Dr. Semih OlcmenDr.
-Paul Hubner) – The department has two low-speed wind tunnels that can operate in three different configurations.
+Low-speed Wind Tunnels (Dr. Semih Olcmen, Dr. Redha Wahidi) – The department has two low-speed wind tunnels that can operate in three different configurations.
 The newest tunnel is the boundary layer tunnel.
 This open circuit tunnel has an 8.5:1 contraction that leads to a 16 ft long test section with cross-sectional dimensions of 12 in by 36 in.
 The maximum speed is over 45 m/s and the latter half the test section includes a variable positioning ceiling to create user-defined adverse pressure gradients.
 In addition to the boundary-layer configuration, the tunnel was designed with a second interchangeable contraction that leads to a more conventional 6 ft long test section with 30 in by 30 in cross-sectional dimensions.
 The speed range is 1 m/s to 20 m/s for low Re and MAV testing.
-Both test section configurations have 360 degree optical access.
+Both test section configurations have 360-degree optical access.
 The third tunnel is a conventional, closed-circuit wind tunnel designed and built in the 1930s but still in use today.
 The maximum velocity is approximately 100 mph.
 The contraction ratio is 4:1, leading to a 44 in by 29 in test section.
-The tunnels are equipped with state-of-the-art equipment including a V3V three-component velocity measurement system, hotwire anemometry system, digital pressure scanners and sensors, multi-channel DAQ devices for analog voltage input and strain gage signal conditioning suitable for force-balance measurements, PC-controlled traversing systems as well as many other tools.
+The tunnels are equipped with state-of-the-art equipment including velocity measurement systems, hotwire anemometry system, digital pressure scanners and sensors, multi-channel DAQ devices for analog voltage input and strain gage signal conditioning suitable for force-balance measurements, PC-controlled traversing systems as well as many other tools.

 SEMINARS